xzhou99/VRPLite/README.md

-# How to use Open source VRPLite package for vehicle routing with pickup and delivery:
+# How to use Open source VRPLite package for vehicle routing with pickup and delivery
 # a path finding engine for scheduled transportation systems

 ##Main functions